openethereum/openethereum.github.io/Fether-FAQ.md

 DEBUG=true yarn start
 ```

-### What to do if the Fether window appears unresponsive or does not load
+### What to do if the Fether window appears unresponsive or does not load?

 #### Development Environment